os2datascanner/os2datascanner/services/a11y-scanner/README.md

 ## Usage

-Use the service by querying the `/axe` endpoint with a basic auth header and a POST payload structured as follows:
+Use the service by querying the `/qualweb` or `/axe` endpoint with a basic auth header and a POST payload structured as follows:

 ```json
 {